NHE Fact Sheet

 For further detail, see health expenditures by state of residence in downloads below.

-- Wyoming’s aggregate personal health care spending was the lowest in the nation (as has been the case historically), representing just 0.2 percent of total U.S. personal health care spending in 2014.
+- Wyoming’s personal health care spending was lowest in the nation (as has been the case historically), representing just 0.2 percent of total U.S. personal health care spending in 2014.
 Vermont, Alaska, North Dakota, and South Dakota were also among the states with the lowest personal health care spending in both 2014 and historically.
 All these states have smaller populations.

 For further detail, see health expenditures by state of provider in downloads below.